koo5/cnc_stuff/README.md

 compensation.py
 ---
 my stab at a preprocessing z compensation
+advantages: correct visualization in AXIS, uses saved intermediate results..
+disadvantages: first moves not adjusted (when not all coordinates were used yet)..watch out..this is really just for compensating a bumpy pcb, you must start out above it), for heavy terrain, use the HAL stuff. no support for anything beyond g0/g1.

-(?)use the function in scan-function.ngc to create a heights file (filename.txt probably in your home dir) then run the script on that and your g-code file
+(?)use the function in scan-function.ngc to create a heights file (filename.txt probably in your home dir) (todo, edit and use scan-surface.ngc instead) then run the script on that and your g-code file

-todo: split long moves, thats where the real-timers, hal-gamers are better (well and super-sexily copying surfaces while jogging):
-	xstep=self.xcoords[1] - self.xcoords[0]
-	if abs(curx-oldx) > xstep or abs(cury-oldy) > ystep:
-		for x=oldx;x<curx;x+=xstep...
-(dont support anything beyond g0/g1 i guess)

 scan-function.ngc, scan-surface.ngc
 ---